sinansevgi/Restaurant_Page/README.md

 ## Restaurant Page
-This is a simple restaurant homepage created for practicing DOM manipulation by dynamically rendering page with js.
+This is a simple restaurant homepage created for practicing DOM manipulation by dynamically rendering pages with js.

 ![screenshot](screenshot.png)